cicwak/fastsio/docs/server.rst

 This package contains two Socket.IO servers:

-- The :func:`socketio.Server` class creates a server compatible with the Python standard library.
+- The :func:`fastsio.Server` class creates a server compatible with the Python standard library.
-- The :func:`socketio.AsyncServer` class creates a server compatible with the ``asyncio`` package.
+- The :func:`fastsio.AsyncServer` class creates a server compatible with the ``asyncio`` package.

 The methods in the two servers are the same, with the only difference that in